OpenNTF/dojo-webpack-plugin/README.md

 Because the loader config is used to resolve module paths both at build time, and on the client, you may need to conditionally specify some properties, such as `baseUrl`, depending on whether the current environment is node or a browser.
 This may be necessary if you need `require.toUrl()` to return a valid URLs on the client or if you want to support non-packed versions of the app (e.g. for development).
 See [js/loaderConfig.js](https://github.com/OpenNTF/dojo-webpack-plugin-sample/blob/master/js/loaderConfig.js) in the sample project for an example of a Dojo loader config that works both with and without webpack.

 The loader config may be specified as an object, or as a string which represents the name of a CommonJS module that exports the config.
 If specified as an object, then the config expressions are evaluated at build time.
 If specified as a string, then the config expressions will be evaluated both at build-time (for the purpose of resolving modules for webpack), and then again at application run-time when the config module is loaded on the client.
+In addition, instead of exporting the config, the module may export a function that returns the config.
+The function will be called with the value of the [environment](#environment) option.
+This mechanism allows for multi-compiler runs that use different configs.

 # Dojo loader extensions